NiGuangOwO/Triggernometry/readme.md

 _e.g._ `${tvar:myTable[2][-3]}` gives the value in the `2nd` column and the `-3rd` row.
 ### Slices
 A slice expression like `start:end:step` could represent a series of indices starting from `start`, adding `step` every time, and ending **before** `end`.
+This expression works nearly the same as in Python.
+All the three integers could be omitted: `a:b:c` `a:b:` `a::c` `:b:c` `a::` `:b:` `::c` `::` `a:b` `a:` `:b` `:`
-This expression works nearly the same as in Python, but the indices count from 1 for list / tables to keep consistent with previous Triggernometry features.
+The indices accept negative indices; count from 0 for strings and count from 1 for list / tables, to keep consistent with previous Triggernometry features.
-**Slice** (and index) could combine to a **slices** expression, like: `":5, 7, 8:13:2, 16:"` means `1, 2, 3, 4, 7, 8, 10, 12, 16, 17, (...to the end)`
+**Slice** (and index) could combine to a **slices** expression, like: `":5, 7, 8:13:2, 16:"` means `(0), 1, 2, 3, 4, 7, 8, 10, 12, 16, 17, (...to the end)`
+Slices expressions are widely used in the new features to combine multiple functions, provide a way to "fake" higher-dimension list/table operations in string expressions, and also simplify the expressions/actions without using loops.
-Slices expressions are used in several new features (should use "" or '' to cover the expression if it contains comma).
+Note: "slices" is considered as a single argument in functions and methods.
+Should use `""` or `''` to cover the slices expression if it contains comma.

 ## Autofill
 Fixed the bug that sometimes autofill is not hidden (like after entering `tvar:` and still showing `tvarrl`);